Fairy Pools

-From being unnamed and virtually unrecognised as a tourist attraction, the Fairy Pools have become a soaringly popular location for walkers, with visitor numbers doubling between 2015 and 2019.
+From being unnamed and virtually unrecognised as a tourist attraction, the popularity of the Fairy Pools as a location for walkers has surged.
+Visitor numbers in 2006 were 13,000, increasing to 82,000 by 2015 and more than doubling to 180,000 by 2019.
 It is about a 20-minute walk to the Fairy Pools from the Glen Brittle car park.

+The first known reference to the location as 'the Fairy Pools' is in a 1931 guide book.
+There are no known associations with fairies.

-The location is in the site of the Battle of Coire Na Creiche.
+The Battle of Coire Na Creiche was fought in the area in 1601.

 Internet hoax

 In 2013 an internet hoax circulated suggesting the Fairy Pools had sprouted vivid purple flora.
 The images circulated were actually of the Shotover River in New Zealand.